victorbofill/busmall/user_stories.md

 As a developer, I want to include a button that will restart the survey for the next customer.
 As a customer, I want some background music to enjoy while I am taking the survey.
 As a customer, I want to be able to pause the music.
+As a customer, I want to be rewarded for my completion of the survey with a fun graphic or animation.

 ### Goals to be written as user stories
-Using ChartJS, display your vote totals in a bar chart.
-If you want to try some additional chart types, do so with some of your alternate data that you have calculated from your vote results.
-The size and look of your chart is up to you, just be sure to put it in the area beneath the three images.

 ### Stretch goals to be written as user stories
-Using the Canvas API, create a fun graphic or animation to play at the end of a survey so a user feels celebrated and appreciated.